 Check back here for the NASCAR Cup Series news you need to be ready for the next stage of the season.
 And make sure to catch the remaining races of the season on USA or NBC with your DIRECTV subscription.

 If you aren’t a DIRECTV customer yet, now’s the time to make the switch!
-NASCAR playoffs, football preseason, college ball and more are right around the corner, and DIRECTV has the best sports coverage.
+NASCAR playoffs, football preseason, college ball and more are in high gear, and DIRECTV has the best sports coverage.
 It’s a win-win!

 Frequently Asked Questions